 A more reliable and common technique is the use of a textured membrane made from Polyethylene sheeting called a Cavity Drain Membrane.
 This covers the new subterranean walls, much like lining your basement in giant bubble wrap.
 As well as being impervious to water, a Cavity Drain Membrane is also vapour proof and provides extra insulation to properties.

-Whichever method you deem best though, always ensure you are using a reputable and experienced basement construction and design firm like Knowles.
+Whichever method you deem best though, always ensure you are using a reputable and experienced London basement construction and design company like Knowles.

 Don’t upset the locals by turning your garden into a massive eyesore.
 Retrofitting a basement is a massive undertaking and the debris coming from under the house can quickly accumulate.

 To avoid this, ensure that you use a basement construction company that prioritises a tidy building site.

 5. Cutting The Costs Of A London Basement